maxims94/solana-debugger/README.md

 Download `Solana.Debugger-0.1.1.zip` from [Releases](https://github.com/maxims94/solana-debugger/releases/tag/v0.1.1).

-Download the newest ZIP-archive of the plugin from the [Releases](https://github.com/maxims94/solana-debugger/releases/tag/v0.1.1) page.

 To install the plugin in RustRover:

 - Click on the gear icon in the top right
-- Select "Plugins"
+- Select "Plugins" to open the Plugins window
-- Click on the gear icon in the top center
+- In this window, click on the gear icon in the middle of the top bar
 - Select "Install Plugin from Disk"
-- Select the ZIP-archive
+- Select the ZIP archive
+- Confirm the dialog
+- Click on "OK" in the Plugins window

-After doing this, an additional tab or icon (the Solana Logo) should appear in the bottom left.
-Clicking on it should open a tool window and allow you to run `solana-lldb`.
+Now, an additional tab or icon (the Solana Logo) should appear in the bottom left.
+Clicking on it should open a tool window and allow you to run `solana-lldb` within RustRover (see screenshot above).

 ## Troubleshooting